iCAS-Lab/IMAC-Sim/data/README.md

 > [!NOTE]
 > The current version only supports ternary (-1, 0, 1) weights and biases.
-We are working on a script which will support automatic multi-bit quantization of weights.
+We are working on a script which will support automatic multi-bit quantization and mapping of floating-point weights.

 # Data
 The _data_ directory should contain the test inputs, labels, weights and biases of the DNN model.